 – Lin-Manuel Miranda

-It’s okay to have an opinion that others disagree with.
+It’s okay to have an opinion with which others disagree.
 Original thoughts are healthy for the brain.
 Your true friends will love you and stick by you no matter what crazy beliefs you hold.

 My friends stuck with me.